JeroenBoersma/docker-compose-development/README.md

 It will try to connect to the host `172.17.0.1:9000` by default.
 Make sure to add a file mapping in your IDE:
 `./workspace/customer/project` => `/data/customer/project`

+# Update from exsisting environment

+If you update from a existing environment, follow these steps:
+- dev down
+- go to the dev folder
+- git pull origin master
+- dev rebuild
+- bin/dev setup

 # But wait, there is more!
 * [Development Commands](docs/development-commands.md)